October 11-21, 2020 • 11 Days • $3900 – SOLD OUT!

 General Tour Conditions and Registration Forms

 Good quality, tourist-class accommodations are the standard for our Adventure.
-Most hotels on this tour are selected primarily as a practical base from which to pursue our itinerary.
+Most accommodations on this tour are selected primarily as a practical base from which to pursue our itinerary.
 Because much of this Adventure is in small town Utah, a few of our properties are quality motels reflecting the spirit of our setting, which we think you’ll enjoy.
-Most, but not all, of our accommodations on this adventure are single-floor or have elevators.
+Many, but not all, of our accommodations on this adventure are single-floor or have elevators.
 Travelers should be able to carry their luggage up a number of steps to get to a second-floor room if necessary.

 Elevation on Tour